brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 tags: [machinelearning]
 ---

-In the recent [Pytorch 2.x release announcement](https://pytorch.org/get-started/pytorch-2.0/) the developers stated that "to keep eager execution at high-performance, we’ve had to move substantial parts of PyTorch internals into C++.
-Moving internals into C++ makes them less hackable and increases the barrier of entry for code contributions."
-I was keen to try was the new efficiency improvements that came from porting much of the python code into C++ primitives.
-Python's interpreted execution with dynamic typing on the python runtime is not efficient.
-And in many use cases, using C++ compiled code is necessary for e.g. embedded systems, low memory usage and systems without a python runtime installed.
-The question is: how much faster are the C++ model implementations compared to Python?
+In the recent [Pytorch 2.x release announcement](https://pytorch.org/get-started/pytorch-2.0/), the developers stated that "to keep eager execution at high-performance, we’ve had to move substantial parts of PyTorch internals into C++."
+I was keen to measure the new efficiency improvements that came from porting much of the python code into C++ primitives.
+In general, we know that python's execution of interpreted code with dynamic typing on a runtime is not efficient.
+And in many use cases, using C++ compiled code is necessary for e.g. embedded systems, low memory usage and systems without the python runtime installed.
+However, C++ code is harder and slow to write compared to python.
+The question is: is it worh it?
+How much faster are the C++ model implementations compared to Python?

-In this post, we will look on how to implement the GPT2 model introduced in [Building a GPT model from scratch]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}) and a Deep Neural Network of arbitrary width and depth in C++ using LibTorch.
+In this post, we will look on how to implement in C++ the GPT2 model introduced in [Building a GPT model from scratch]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}) and a Deep Neural Network of arbitrary width and depth.
 We will then benchmark these two models on three distinct implementations:
 - the train and inference steps using the original python implementation in python 1.3.1 and 2.1.0;
 - the train and inference steps using the C++ LibTorch 2.1.0 implementation;
 - the inference step, using [TorchScript](https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html) 2.1.0 to output a model trained in python, and then load it with C++ Libtorch to perform inference;